Culture of Safety

 Code of Ethics and Ministry Practice

 Our Code of Ethics document applies to all ministers and ministry agents (in placement and retired).
 All ministers in active ministry are required to attend Code of Ethics training twice a year.
+Details for 2020 training sessions are available here.

 Requirements for retired ministers can be found here.